Joint Embedding of Graphs: Joint Embedding

 Let $f(\bLambda_{*k_0},h_{k_0})$ denote the sum on the left hand side of the equation.
-To compute a $d$-dimensional joint embedding $(\hat{\bLambda},\hat{\bH})$, the algorithm iteratively solves the one dimensional optimization problem above by letting $k_0$ vary from $1$ to $d$. \\
+To compute a $d$-dimensional joint embedding $(\hat{\bLambda},\hat{\bH})$, the algorithm iteratively finds one component at a time by solving the optimization for the one dimensional embedding problem \eqref{eq:2}.
+Once a new component $k_0$ is found, the matrix of loadings $\hat{\bLambda}$ is updated by minimizing the optimization problem \eqref{eq:1} with the first $k_0$ components fixed at $\hat{h}_1,\ldots, \hat{h}_{k_0}$, resulting in the least squares problem

+This step finds the projection of the graphs into the space spanned by the first $k_0$ components $\{\hat{h}_k\hat{h}_k^T\}_{k=1}^{k_0}$.
+The algorithm solves the $d$-dimensional embedding problem by iteratively updating $\hat{\bH}$ and $\hat{\bLambda}$ using equations \eqref{eq:2} and \eqref{eq:optimization-globalsolution}.

-There are a few advantages in iteratively solving one dimensional problems.
-First, there are fewer parameters to fit at each iteration, since the algorithm are only allowed to vary $\bLambda_{*k_0}$ and $h_{k_0}$ at iteration $k_0$.
+There are a few advantages in iteratively solving one dimensional embedding problems.
+First, there are fewer parameters to fit at each iteration, since the algorithm is only allowed to vary $h_{k_0}$ at iteration $k_0$.
 This makes initialization and optimization steps much easier compared to optimizing all columns of $\bH$ simultaneously.
 Second, it implicitly enforces an ordering on the columns of $\bH$.
 This ordering allows us to select the top few columns of $\bLambda$ and $\bH$ in cases where model selection is needed after the joint embedding.
 Third, it allows incremental computation.
-If $d$ and $d'$ dimensional joint embeddings are both computed, the first $\min(d,d')$ columns of $\hat{\bLambda}$ and $\hat{\bH}$ will be the same.
+If $d$ and $d'$ dimensional joint embeddings are both computed, the first $\min(d,d')$ columns of $\hat{\bH}$ will be the same.
+Fourth, although the global rank-$d$ tensor approximation problem does not always have a solution for $d\geq2$, a one dimensional embedding that corresponds to a rank-1 tensor approximation always have a solution \cite{de2008tensor}.
 Finally, based on numerical experiments, the difference between optimizing iteratively and optimizing all the parameters when $d$ is small is negligible; however, the iterative algorithm yields a slightly smaller objective function when $d$ is large.
 The disadvantage of optimizing each column separately is that the algorithm is more likely to end up at a local minimum when the objective function is structured not in favor of embedding iteratively.
-In practice, this problem can be mitigated by running the joint embedding algorithm several times with random initializations. \\
+In practice, this problem can be mitigated by running the joint embedding algorithm several times with random initializations.

 To find $\bLambda_{*k_0}$ and $h_{k_0}$ in equation \eqref{eq:2}, the algorithm needs to evaluate two derivatives: $\frac{\partial f}{\partial h_{k_0}}$ and $\frac{\partial f}{\partial \bLambda_{i k_0}}$.
 Denote by $\bR_{ik_0}$ the residual matrix after iteration $k_0-1$ which is $\bA_i- \sum\limits_{k=1}^{k_0-1}\hat{\bLambda}_{ik} \hat{h}_{k} \hat{h}_{k}^T$.
 The gradient of the objective function with respect to $h_{k_0}$ is given by